Elsapro/wikijs/employment/interview-questions.md

 * Why did you select the school/college/university you attended?
 * Why have you been successful in this profession?
 * What is the most important lesson you have learned in your life?
-* What causes pressure or strees for you?
+* What causes pressure or stress for you?
 * How does your prior experience support this position?
 * Describe situations where your work, your ideas or style/personality was criticized.
 * Can you give me an example of a time when you sought the advice of others?